hva1der/boardgamers/README.md

 - The API provides detailed board game information for thousands of games, including pictures of games, popularity ratings, estimated playtimes, and player counts.
 - It is utilized in this app for users to fetch information about their games before adding them to the MongoDB database.
 - In order to access data in the XML format, I have utilized the xml2js library.
+- More of this information will be utilised in future versions of the app.

 # Deployment